Why Do I Have A Bronchial Cough?

 Posted on April 6, 2021

 A bronchial cough is typically associated with a bout of bronchitis.
-This is aa common disease and reported quite frequently by GP’s.
-Bronchitis can be a serios infection and needs attention by a qualified healthcare provider.
-To understand how the cough develops and what to do about, take a short read of the following information.
+This is a common disease and is reported quite frequently by GPs.
+Bronchitis can be a serious infection and needs attention from a qualified healthcare provider.
+To understand how the cough develops and what to do about it, take a short read of the following information.

 The bronchi are the main airways in your lungs, which branch off on either side of your windpipe (trachea).
 They lead to smaller and smaller airways inside your lungs, known as bronchioles.